 In the end, Mordecai’s faithfulness earned him a position of authority next to King Xerxes.
-From a gatekeeper to the palace.
+From the gates to the palace.
 So don’t dismiss what may seem like minor steps of faithfulness.
 God uses them all.

 Every decision matters when you’re walking with God

 Remember when we talked about how Esther chose to listen to Mordecai and keep her identity a secret at first?
-And how that act of obedience positioned her for greater influence later on?
+And how did that act of obedience position her for later influence?

 Well, the same principle applies here.
-Each choice you make – to trust God, act with wisdom and courage, and show compassion to others – sets you up for future opportunities to be used by Him.
+Each decision you make to trust God, act wisely and courageously, and show compassion to others prepares you for future opportunities to be used by Him.